sancharika/AI-Blogger/README.md

 - Submitting pull requests with improvements

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - This project was inspired by the growing interest in AI-driven content generation tools.
 - Special thanks to the developers and contributors of Streamlit, Google's Generative AI, and other libraries used in this project.

 ## Contact
-For any inquiries or feedback, feel free to contact the project maintainer at [your_email@example.com](mailto:your_email@example.com).
+For any inquiries or feedback, feel free to contact the project maintainer at [sancharikadebnath@gmail.com](mailto:sancharikadebnath@gmail.com).

 ## Note
 This project is for educational and experimental purposes only.
 The generated content may not always be perfect and may require human review and editing before publishing.